This parkour tutorial for beginners aims to teach you the parkour fundamentals.

 Let the momentum help you get further onto the obstacle.

 To get even further, you can run up with more momentum using one of 2 take-offs depending on the obstacle.

 First, try the 2-foot punch take off which most people find easier.
 It will redirect momentum up which makes it better for high obstacles.

+Run up and hop on one foot, then land on both feet together.
+You will need practice to learn where a good distance is for you to land back from the obstacle.
 Use the momentum to go into a dive onto the obstacle then complete the vault as normal.